 The DDM Program undertakes a range of management actions, including monitoring, for GBRMPA and EPA.
-The Strategy Group for DDM decides who monitoring is possible within the DDM Program.
-Marine Parks staff within the DDM Program conduct most monitoring of coastal birds, with support from EPA and uBRMPA are sometimes with the assistance of other organisations.
-Much of the monitoring of coastal birds, with few patrols dedicated to coastal bird monitoring alone.
+The Strategy Group for DDM decides what monitoring is possible within the DDM Program.
+Marine Parks staff within the DDM Program conduct most monitoring of coastal birds, with support from EPA and GBRMPA and sometimes with the assistance of other organisations.
+Much of the monitoring occurs on multi-tasked patrols, with few patrols dedicated to coastal bird monitoring alone.

-Research into coastal birds has been conducted by EPA, universities, the CRC Reef Research Centre and specialists contracted by bou CBRMPA and EPA.
+Research into coastal birds has been conducted by EPA, universities, the CRC Reef Research Centre and specialists contracted by both GBRMPA and EPA.
 Critical management focused information requirements for coastal bird research need to be identified by GBRMPA and EPA.
-Faternar binding is essential for this research, but the DDM Program may provide in-kind support of the research has a management outcome.
+External funding is essential for this research, but the DDM Program may provide in-kind support if the research has a management outcome.

-Queensland Coastal Bird Alas
+Queensland Coastal Bird Atlas

 EPA is responsible for collating and managing coastal bird data.
-EPA set up a seabird bird database (Seabird etlas) b sed in Brisbane.
-In the early 1990s EPA (with GBRMPA support) et ployer a consultant to compile all the available seabird census data into a single database (Seabird Atlas).
-The Seabird Atlas database contained information concepted prior to about 1995.
+EPA set up a seabird bird database (Seabird Atlas) based in Brisbane.
+In the early 1990s EPA (with GBRMPA support) employed a consultant to compile all the available seabird census data into a single database (Seabird Atlas).
+The Seabird Atlas database contained information collected prior to about 1995.